 - Message Server, to log messages to the Centralized Log Database.

 - The log4j Java client, to log messages to the local log.

 Genesys Info Mart jobs, which run under the Genesys Info Mart Server, perform the following tasks:

 - Initialize the Info Mart database — Set up your database and modify the IDB component of Interaction Concentrator for Info Mart use.

-- During each ETL cycle, extract raw configuration, interaction, and agent-activity data. [+] Tell me more
+- During each ETL cycle, extract raw configuration, interaction, and agent activity data.

 - Migrate Genesys Info Mart — Run the necessary scripts to update your Info Mart database schema and IDB schema and also perform any other steps that are necessary to move from an earlier 8.x release to the current one.

-- Aggregate — In deployments that include GI2 or the separately installed RAA package, Genesys Info Mart also hosts the aggregation process.
+- Aggregate Info Mart data — In deployments that include the Genesys reporting presentation layer (GCXI or GI2) or the separately installed RAA package, Genesys Info Mart also hosts the aggregation process.
 An aggregation job, which is implemented as a plug-in, runs the aggregation engine inside the Genesys Info Mart Server process, to calculate or recalculate the historical Aggregate tables in the Info Mart database.